Baristas: Why You Should Use a Digital Scale to Weigh Coffee

 Adam Equipment's CPWplus weighing scale range offers a wide range of platform sizes and stainless steel weighing pan for easy cleaning after use.
 Perfect for use in commercial breweries for weighing large sacks of coffee, sugar and tea before distribution.

-The Raven is a stylish, trade approved scale that is fully equipped for shop or retail environments.
-Raven scales come with back-lit LCDs on the front and rear of the scale show weight, unit price and total price, so they are visible by both operator and customer.
+The AZextra is a stylish, trade approved scale that is fully equipped for shop or retail environments.
+AZextra scales come with back-lit LCDs on the front and rear of the scale show weight, unit price and total price, so they are visible by both operator and customer.
 This scale is perfect for coffee shops and baristas that sell loose tea, spices or coffee beans by weight.